voltrb/volt/CONTRIBUTING.md

 brew upgrade && brew install phantomjs
 ```

+#### Caveat

+You need 2.0 for MutationObserver API support, so until this issue https://github.com/teampoltergeist/poltergeist/issues/574 is resolved that poltergeist will support phantomjs 2.0, the test for attribute binding has to be in a real browser.

 #### Bundle Install and Test

 Ensure that you can build the project and run tests.